MahdiBouakline/Portfolio/README.md

 ## 1. Introduction to JavaScript ##

 I will continue to use this module as it is what we use to animate.
 HTML and CSS are wonderful tools when designing a basic website, but JavaScript goes that extra step to turn a decent website into a terrific one.
 My favourite part of this module was learning to add text and pictures to the screen to truly bring everything together in a satisfying manner, and one that pleases the eye.

-<h2> 2.
-Introduction to HTML/CSS
+## 2. Introduction to HTML/CSS ##
+I will continue to use this module as it is the foundation of website design.
+Without HTML and CSS none of the effective websites we currently use would be accessible.
+My favourite part of this module was learning to create a webpage that serces a purpose from scratch.
+The challenges and projects were often intriguing and random.
+Coding a travel destination or a recipe was very satisfying when comparing where you started to the end product.

-<h2> 3.
-Advanced Games and Vizualtions
+## 3. Advanced Games and Vizualtions ##
+I will continue to use this module as it is essential to coding basic games and entertaining skits.
+This module helped me learn to create very fun mini-games, such as Tic-Tac-Toe and matching games.
+In terms of final product, this module was by a landslide my favourite of them all.
+It made me feel good about myself when I completed the games and saw what I was capable of.
+My favourite part of this module was learning to use loops and if statements to create those smaller games, and even incorporating characters into them.
+The challenges and projects were always a new game you could create and play afterwards.

 <h2> 4.
 Advanced JS:Natural Simulations